UH SealCTAHR Bannerfrog

 Home >> Research >>

-Baking Soda (sodium bicarbonate)
+Baking Soda (Sodium bicarbonate)

-Recently baking soda has been promoted to control coqui frogs.
-While some concentrations of baking soda may be effective, the only legal and Environmental Protection Agency (EPA)-approved agents for controlling coqui frogs are citric acid and hydrated lime.
 Use of baking soda as a frog control agent has not been approved by the EPA; therefore it would be a violation of EPA regulations to use it for that purpose.

 Web design by Publications and Information Office, College of Tropical Agriculture and Human Resources, University of Hawai'i at Manoa